Warren's Vortex

-Warren's Vortex is a New Zealand science fiction comedy television series which is due to begin screening on 24 August 2025 on TVNZ 2.
+Warren's Vortex is a New Zealand science fiction comedy television series which screened on TVNZ 2 between 24 August 2025 and 28 September 2025.
 The series is in the same vein as the 2018 television series Wellington Paranormal, which itself is a spin-off of the 2014 film What We Do in the Shadows.
 Unlike either of those productions, this series is a single camera narrative comedy.

 The actor Maaka Pohatu, who has the title role of Warren, previously appeared as Police Sergeant Ruawai Maaka in Wellington Paranormal.

 Premise

 Warren Harrison is a husband and father, living in suburban Lower Hutt, New Zealand, who happens to have an interdimensional vortex in his shed.
 For the past twenty years, Warren has used it mainly to get rid of his garden rubbish.

 Lucy, his 18-year-old daughter, is sucked into the vortex and Warren follows her.
 The pair travel to a series of different future realities.
 Several of the supporting cast play variations of their same character in different timelines.